Chapter 10: Tow Bars/Dinghy Towing

 This kind of towing is called “dinghy towing,” named after the way yachts haul small transit boats in their wake.
-Dinghy towing has claimed such a big share of the towing scene that a whole line of specialized equipment has been developed to support the practice, including light wiring, supplemental brake actuators for towed vehicles, supplemental transmission lubrication pumps, and quick disconnect couplings for the driveshaft.
+Dinghy towing has claimed such a big share of the towing market that a whole line of specialized equipment has been developed to support the practice, including: light wiring, supplemental brake actuators for towed vehicles, supplemental transmission lubrication pumps, and quick disconnect couplings for the driveshaft.

 Figure 10-1: Magnetic Towing Lights

 Sometimes the “trailer lights” on a towed car are the car’s existing lights, wired to respond to the towing vehicle.
 But you can also purchase separate towing lights, usually with magnetic bases, that are placed on the towed vehicle.

 Using a Tow Bar

 Towing with a tow bar can be a complicated procedure as cars aren’t designed to be towed for long distances, they’re designed to drive under their own power.

 Figure 10-2: Adjustable Tow Bar